Cart 0

 How can I organize without buying anything?

 Purging regularly is probably the best way to organize initially without buying anything.
 Clothing that is no longer being worn, overstocked non-perishable food items, toys that are rarely if ever used and other household items are perfect candidates for donation.
-This is another opportunity to utilize neighbourhood apps and online marketplace advertisements to get rid of unwanted and unnecessary items.
+This is another opportunity to utilize neighbourhoods apps and online marketplace advertisements to get rid of unwanted and unnecessary items.
 You might actually score free furniture and other useful items that can help you organize your space without spending a dime.
 If all else fails, consider re-purposing what you have on hand in new and creative ways.

 Conclusion